 But, as we pointed out, the subjunctive was once much more common than it is today.

-Some archaic usages have survived in the case of certain words and phrases, like “God forbid,” “come what may,” “the powers that be,” and others.
+Some archaic usages have survived in the case of certain words and phrases, like “God forbid,” “come what may,” “suffice it to say,” and others.

 One of these survivors is the continued use of “lest” with the subjunctive.